thanpolas/toddmotto.github.io/_posts/2013-05-20-simple-html5-data-attribute-jquery-tabs-markup-free-and-relative-to-their-container-for-ultimate-reuse.md

 ---
 layout: post
 permalink: /simple-html5-data-attribute-jquery-tabs-markup-free-and-relative-to-their-container-for-ultimate-reuse
-title: Simple HTML5 data-* jQuery tabs.
-Markup free and relative to their container for ultimate re-use.
+title: Simple HTML5 data-* jQuery tabs, markup free and relative to their container for ultimate re-use
 ---

 One of my favourite additions to the HTML5 spec is data-* attributes, they're useful for such an array of things.
 I love integrating them into jQuery/JavaScript and seeing what difference to HTML they make.